 Your client may have a strong reaction, depending on the seriousness of the mistake.
 Take their unhappiness and criticism on board and use it productively.
 Although they may be upset, try not to react.
 Instead, stay calm and professional.

 Communicate regularly as you address the mistake so that clients know you are making progress.
 Be available to answer their questions, and make sure you are patient with them.

 Their trust in you and your team might be shaken, so by keeping them up-to-date, you will help build up that trust again.

 Once you rectify the error, make sure that you don’t make the same mistake again.
 Take the time to discuss with your team what led to the mistake in the first place, and what changes you need to make to prevent it in the future.
 It could mean adjusting your approval processes, reorganizing some responsibilities, or upgrading some of your tools.

-Owning up to your mistakes can be difficult and takes some practice; however, communicating the situation to a client is crucial for maintaining a strong relationship based on trust.
+Owning up to your mistakes can be difficult and takes some practice.
+That said, communicating the situation to a client is crucial for maintaining a strong relationship based on trust.
 The good news is that most clients will be understanding of the occasional mistake; after all, everyone messes up from time to time.

 Put these tips into use and be proactive, clear, and communicative with your clients, and you’ll get through it while also learning a valuable lesson for your business.

 If content approval has been a stumbling block for your agency, you need a solution like Gain.
 Gain is an easy-to-use tool that automates the gathering of feedback and approvals from clients or stakeholders, specifically designed for marketing assets.
 Start a free trial and save precious time with an automated approval workflow for all your marketing content!